jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

 implementation 'com.github.jacek-marchwicki.recyclerview-changes-detector:universal-adapter:1.0.2'
 ```

-# Let’s start with some example
+# Let’s start with an example

-We like to implement UI that displays posts that from API and allow to send new.
+We like to implement UI that displays posts from API and allows sending new.
 Our UI need a RecyclerView for displaying the posts, a button, and a text field so a user is able to post to the server.

 At the starting point, you have two classes that represent API responses: